rohitramkumar/Movie-Recommender/README.md

 # Movie Recommendation Service

+Movie recommender is a project that recommends movies through an intelligent chat agent that a user can interact with.
+User's can ask for personalized movie suggestions if they register for a user account and build a movie watch-list.

-This repo contains the front-end and api.ai components of the movie recommender project.
+This repo contains the front-end, api.ai, and database model components of the movie recommender project.
 The learning portion of the project can be found <a href="https://github.com/Slash0BZ/movie_recommender">here.</a>

-Movie recommender is a project that recommends movies based on two factors: the trending/in-theater movies and the recommendation based on a user's watched movie histories.
-We provide an API for the front end to use the recommendation services.

 # Overall architecture